DavidSchirduan/DavidSchirduan.github.io/_posts/2022-01-30-TourofBonesDeep.md

 Before we explore some of the locations, let's dig into the four main factions of Bones Deep:

 - **The Crab Cabal**.
 Traders, diplomats, bankers, and mafia all wrapped in one.
-They're the largest and more powerful faction (as far as we can tell).
-Most of the posters is Crab propoganda.
+They're the largest and most powerful faction (as far as we can tell).
+Most of the posters are Crab propoganda.
 - **Wizards**.
 Somewhere between mad scientists and hippies, Wizards are often loners who pursue bizzare and dangerous experiments.
-Sometimes they'll have work for hardworking skeletons like yourself.
+Sometimes they'll have jobs available for hardworking skeletons like yourself.
 - **Witches**.
 Most Witches start off as Wizards.
-Eventually the isolation and destruction begins to wear them down, and they start to develop a more nurturing method of magic.
+Eventually the isolation and destruction begins to wear them down; and they develop a more nurturing method of magic.
 - **Cephalopods**.
 The boogey-men of Bones Deep.
 Mysterious and negarious in equal measure, we're not sure what their plans are.
-But the definitely need to be stopped!
+But they definitely need to be stopped!

 ![poster of crab cabal](/images/posts/marketing_15.png)